vbuzzegoli/4M/README.md

 ## What is Redux

 Redux is a very powerful **state management** tool, often used with a web framework such as React.
-Using a `store` to hold a global state horizontally throughout a web platform, which makes communication between components much simpler to handle and maintain in complex systems.
+Is uses a `store` to hold a global state horizontally throughout a web platform, which makes communication between components much simpler to handle and maintain in complex systems.

 ### Redux Flow